Protecting Grizzly Bears

 - We disagree with the Service that allowing hunting for a grizzly population only arguably recovered, and even then only in one population, will not significantly harm grizzly bears.

 On September 24, 2018, a U.S. District Court ordered Greater Yellowstone’s back on the endangered species list, stopping trophy hunts scheduled for Wyoming and Idaho.
-We anticipate an appeal in this case, and we stand ready to defend this decision, and the grizzly bear, in court.
+The state of Wyoming and the Trump administration appealed our victory and lost in July of 2020.

 News & Updates

-MISSOULA, Mont. —Today, a U.S. District Court judge granted wildlife advocates' motion for a temporary restraining order to block planned grizzly bear trophy hunts in Idaho and Wyoming for at least 14 days.
-This came after a hearing regarding a high-profile case over...
+MISSOULA, Mont. —Today, a U.S. District Court judge extended a temporary restraining order to block planned grizzly bear trophy hunts in Idaho and Wyoming for 14 more days while he prepares a ruling.
+The judge may only renew a temporary restraining order such as this...

 - Final Decision Restoring Protections (9.24.18)